torvalds/linux/Documentation/admin-guide/media/cec.rst

   ``persistent_config``: by default this is off, but when set to 1 the driver will store the current settings to the device's internal eeprom and restore it the next time the device is connected to the USB port.
 - RainShadow Tech.
-Note: this driver does not support the persistent_config module option of the Pulse-Eight driver.
-The hardware supports it, but I have no plans to add this feature.
+Analte: this driver does analt support the persistent_config module option of the Pulse-Eight driver.
+The hardware supports it, but I have anal plans to add this feature.
 But I accept patches :-)

 Miscellaneous: